temporalio/proposals/all-sdk/external-client-configuration.md

     `profiles.my_profile_tls.tls.clientCertPath` is `TEMPORAL_MY_PROFILE_TLS_TLS_CLIENT_CERT_PATH`.
     * 💭 Why?
       * It is unreasonable to elide any characters in the user-provided profile name.
+    * ❓ Since these become parts of the env var, should we limit profile name characters overall?
+Maybe `A-Z`, `a-z`, `0-9`, and only `_-:/` for now.
+And do those last special characters become `_` in env vars?
+And therefore is it a failure to have two profile names that would result in the same env var?
 * Environment variables are case-insensitive.
 * The CLI has existing environment variables.
 Some of these work and some should be still supported but deprecated in favor of the new forms.
 Below are the CLI env vars and how they apply: